-Software System Integration refers to the practice of combining individually tested software applications components from various vendors into an integrated whole.
+Software System Integration refers to the practice of combining individually tested software application components from various vendors into an integrated whole.

-By using software integration, a company can align less expensive, pre-configured components and off-the-shelf software to meet their key business goals, as opposed to more expensive, customized implementations, that may require original programming or manufacturing of unique components.
+By using software integration, a company can align less expensive, pre-configured components, and off-the-shelf software to meet their key business goals, as opposed to a more expensive, customized implementation that may require original programming or manufacturing of unique components.

-Components may be integrated into a waterfall model or a “big bang” approach.
+Software Components may be integrated into a Waterfall Model or a Big Bang approach.

 The waterfall model is a sequential design process through phases of conception, initiation, analysis, design, construction, testing, production, implementation, and maintenance (like a waterfall).